sevkeifert/pxl-2000-decoder/README.txt

     For a badly damaged signal, you'll get better audio sync if you decode smaller sections of data at a time.

-OVERVIEW

-    TO COMPILE SOURCE:  You'll need a JDK.
-Then compile and package with:

-        javac *.java
-        jar -cvfm PXLDecoder.jar MANIFEST.MF *.class

-    TO RUN: You'll need a Java runtime (JRE) and avconv

-        java  -jar PXLDecoder.jar $@

-    Then, go to the capture/ directory and run

-        bash convert.sh

-    The convert script will include the calculated frames per second.

-    Code has been compiled and tested on Java 1.7.0_65.

 USING THE GUI (DEFAULT INTERFACE)